KastnerRG/Read_the_docs/docs/project8.rst

 **Report:** For this project, you must submit a report that describes the implementation of your design.
 You may add figures, diagrams, tables, or charts to describe your architectures with a short paragraph explaining them.
 There are no specific questions to answer.
 Just explain your design.
-We will check if (1) your final BNN project functions are functionally correct (they pass their test benches) and (2) they use XNOR.
+We will check if (1) your final BNN project functions are functionally correct (they pass their test benches) and (2) they use XNOR and popcount operations.